mvolkmann/blog/src/swift.md

 and a System Preferences keyboard shortcut.
 The steps to configure this are described at {% aTargetBlank "https://luisramos.dev/xcode-format-and-save", "Xcode Format and Save" %}.

+#### Source Control

+The "Source Control" menu supports many Git commands including Commit, Push, Pull, Fetch Changes, Stash Changes, and Discard All Changes.
+The keyboard shortcut for committing changes is cmd-option-c.
+A dialog will open that lists the modified files.
+Modified files are indicated the Navigator by adding an "M" after their name.
+Added files have an "A" after their name.
+Select a file to see side-by-side diffs.
+By default the new version is displayed on the left.
+To switch this select Preferences ...
+Source Control ...
+Comparison View ...
+Local Revision on Right Side.
+By default the checkbox for each file is checked.
+Uncheck any that should not be committed.
+To commit the checked files, click the "Commit Files" button.
+To also push the changes to a remote repository, check the "Push to remote" checkbox before pressing the "Commit Files" button.

 #### Xcode Issues